-If a student fails to comply with the requirement to participate by not handing in compulsory assignments, the student must hand in these assignments to comply with the requirement.
-The assignments must be handed in no later than five days prior to commencement of the exam.
+If a student fails to comply with the requirement to participate, by not handing in compulsory assignments, the student must hand in these assignments no later than five days prior to commencement of the exam.
+Failure to hand in assignments by the stipulated deadline equates to a failed exam attempt.